AdrianGHub/flaskdaily19/README.md

 2. Make sure you have Pyhon with from [python.org](https://www.python.org/) installed on your device

-3. Import flask following instructions on offcial website [flask](https://flask.palletsprojects.com/en/1.1.x/) :
+3. Import flask following instructions from offcial website [flask](https://flask.palletsprojects.com/en/1.1.x/) :

 `import flask from Flask`